For Health Care Workers

 Our secret sauce: The foundational protocol that powers the Dugri network has been used for over 20 years by military special forces and over 100,000 first responders and healthcare professionals all over the world.
 It’s been battle-tested, with measurable impact on key metrics such as decreased burnout, fewer sick leave days, increased compassion satisfaction and professional self-efficacy.1

 1Results from “Helping the helpers” programs for nurses and other medical staff, April 2018, Research report, NATAL, Israel’s Center for Trauma and Resilience; Israel National police resilience training outcome -Idit Michael, Chief Superintendent

-Dugri’s mission is to offer care for our caregivers through a facilitated and moderated emotional support network.
+Dugri’s mission is to offer care for our caregivers and protection for our protectors through a facilitated and moderated emotional support network.